Basics

 Data collection in life history research typically involves in-depth interviews, but can also include other methods such as analysis of personal documents, diaries, photographs, and artifacts, as well as observation and field notes.
 The goal is to gather detailed, rich narratives of participants' life histories.

 Interviews for life histories are usually semi-structured, providing a general framework of topics while allowing flexibility for participants to share their stories in their own ways.
-The researcher may start by asking participants to construct a broad narrative of their life, then delve into specific experiences or themes related to the research question.
+The researcher may start by asking participants to construct a broad narrative of their life, then explore specific experiences or themes related to the research question.
 The interviews can occur in one or multiple sessions, depending on the complexity of the life history and the participant's willingness.

 Data collected for life history research can come from various sources, such as interviews and secondary data.
 Photo by Annie Spratt.